0kub/0kub/README.md

 <img src="./legofy2.png" width="400" height="300" align="right"/>

-And i'm currently teaching php and html, and owner of big projects like Brick Hell.

 - I'm not particularly working on something important, but I always try to help someone, or make a new project that will always be annoying.

 📫 How to reach me: